realworldocaml/book/other-notes/02-intro.md

 This function takes a function called `test`, and two values, `x` and `y`, where `x` is to be returned if `test x` is `true`, and `y` otherwise.
-So what's the type of the function?
+So what's the type of `first_if_true`?
 There are no obvious clues such as arithmetic operators to tell you what the type of `x` and `y` are.
-Indeed, it seems like one could use this `first_if_true` on values of different types.
-In other words, it seems like this function should be _generic_.
-Indeed, if we look at the type returned by the toplevel:
+Indeed, it seems like one could use this `first_if_true` on values of any type, as long as `test` was able to operate on that type.
+Indeed, if we look at the type returned by the
+toplevel:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 val first_if_true : ('a -> bool) -> 'a -> 'a -> 'a = <fun>